 The bomb throwing Hinox in Lorule is far more dangerous than its A Link to the PastDark World counterpart.
 It throws bombs at a much faster rate, and the explosion radius from these bombs are larger and stronger too.
 The only guaranteed safe way to take it out is from a distance using the Bow or the Master Sword's Sword Beams.

-Lynels, centaur-like beings that resemble thr huge fire-breathing lions from A Link To The Pastare back with vengeance.
+Lynels, centaur-like beings that previously appeared in A Link To The Pastare back with vengeance.
 With the Forgotten Sword, they take an insane 30 hits to shutdown (that's eight with the Golden Master Sword).
-They spew out a long stream of fire at you and continue to after your sword strike recoils them backward and you're not fast enough to follow-through a succession of strikes.
-This holds you at bay for the most part until they stop.
-They also dish out a shocking amount of damage - four hearts per hit (that's eight hearts in Hero Mode).
+If they spot you, they spew out a long stream of fire continuously for over five seconds and track your movement so you can't circle around behind them, holding you at bay for the most part until they stop.
+They also dish out a shocking amount of damage: three hearts per hit in the green tunic (that's TWELVE hearts in Hero Mode).
 If you're facing them without any item upgrades, it would be best to simply avoid them, and if forced to fight, never engage more than one Lynel at any one time.
-They cannot be stunned or dazed by weapon attacks.
-Even the Sand and Tornado Rods are useless.
-Only the Nice Ice Rod can momentarily freeze them on the spot for a few seconds, and if it doesn't have the "Nice" upgrade, you'd have to get well inside their attack radius to use it.
+They cannot be stunned or dazed by weapon attacks; even the Sand and Tornado Rods are useless.
+Only the Ice Rod can momentarily freeze them on the spot for a few seconds, and if it doesn't have the "Nice" upgrade, you'd have to get well inside their attack radius to use it.
 Worse, there are tougher versions that can spit fireballs in addition to the stream of fire located within the Treacherous Tower.
 Counter-intuitively, however, the Nice Fire Rod shreds them, since the column of fire stun-locks them and hits them repeatedly, and of course, knocking them over a ledge kills them immediately.